tunaphish/blog/content/notes/participate-in-communities.md

 This flies in the face of [[you-did-not-consent-to-this-life]].
 Why should you have these obligations to a life you never asked to be a part of.

+# build connections in your adult life
+To build a rockstar social life filled with opportunities, do the following:
+1. pick 2-3 hobbies you can stick to LONG term
+2. pick hobbies that are truly congruent to you AND grant access to more people
+3. have a LASTING impression
+This is how you make more connections.

 ---
 # References
 1. Kleon, Austin - Show your Work